connorhartley/formulate/README.md

 - Creating issues for reporting bugs.

-- Creating issues for reporting new cheats that are not detected or new features.

-- Contributing to the plugin by making a pull request.
+- Contributing to the library by making a pull request.

 Developers: